NEFAC Mentors – Journalism

 Mentorship areas include enterprise reporting and editing, narrative writing, wedding words and visuals, covering national issues locally, and managing creative people.

-KEVIN ROTHSTEIN is a producer with the investigative unit at WCVB-TV in Boston, specializing in covering criminal justice issues and vulnerable populations.
+KEVIN ROTHSTEIN is a Senior Producer with the investigative unit at WCVB-TV in Boston, specializing in covering criminal justice issues and vulnerable populations.
 Previously, he was a newspaper reporter at the Boston Herald, The Patriot Ledger and other publications.

 Mentorship areas include investigative reporting while on daily deadlines, visual storytelling, reporting on vulnerable populations and digging deeper on daily stories.